-More specific for the NGOs' promotion of labor rights, the ILO's Declaration on Fundamental Principles and Rights at Work, and the more recent Declaration on Social Justice and Globalization8 (ILO 2009) have been serving as a leverage for, and used by, human rights activists and groups to challenge those corporations and state institutions if they are doing their duties to promote ESC rights.
+Paralleling to this HR approach for development, many iNGOs are moving towards the rights approach for ESC rights and services for those-in-need, like Médecins Sans Frontières.
+More specific for the NGOs' promotion of labor rights, the ILO's Declaration on Fundamental Principles and Rights at Work, and the more recent Declaration on Social Justice and Globalization (ILO 2009) have been serving as a leverage for, and used by, human rights activists and groups to challenge those corporations and state institutions for their duties, as moral obligation, to promote ESC rights.